The Best Beginner Clarinets As Recommended by 200 Real Band Directors

 How We Got This Data

-The music store I work with services hundreds of band and orchestra teachers throughout Utah and parts of Idaho, Wyoming, Colorado, and Nevada.
-Each year, we gather student supply lists and survey data from the beginning band directors.
+The music store I worked with services hundreds of band and orchestra teachers throughout Utah and parts of Idaho, Wyoming, Colorado, and Nevada.
+Each year, we gather student supply lists and survey data from beginning band directors.
 That way, we make sure to stock the products they want for their students.

-- 53.3% Yamaha — Over half of the responses mentioned Yamaha as their preferred brand.
+• 53.3% Yamaha — Over half of the responses mentioned Yamaha as their preferred brand.

-- 10.4% Other Brands — Some teachers mentioned other brands like Eastman, Jupiter, and Accent.
+• 10.4% Other Brands — Some teachers mentioned other brands like Eastman, Jupiter, and Accent.
 These aren’t considered the best of the best, but are acceptable instruments for most school band directors.

 Beginning Clarinet Brands to Avoid